Taught by studio potter Ranjit Dhaliwal from Studio Ranj, you'll learn how to use the 'kintsugi' technique of ceramic repair.

 - 1 x plastic gloves

 Please note due to the fast-drying adhesive component of this Kit, this product is not recommended for children and only ever to be used with adult supervision.

-Online demos with the instructor will also be available later on in the year.
+Online demos with Studio Ranj will also be available later on in the year.
 Be sure to sign up to our newsletter so you'll know when they're coming up!